Hieromon/AutoConnect/mkdocs/usage.md

 #### 5. AutoConnect::begin with SSID and Password

-SSID and Password can also specify by [AutoConnect::begin](api.me#begin).
+SSID and Password can also specify by [*AutoConnect::begin*](api.me#begin).
 ESP8266 uses provided SSID and Password explicitly.
 If the connection false with specified SSID with Password then a captive portal is activated.
 SSID and Password are not present, ESP8266 SDK will attempt to connect using the still effectual SSID and password.
 Usually, it succeeds.

 #### 6. Use ESP8266WebServer::on to handle URL

 AutoConnect is designed to coexist with the process for handling the web pages by user sketches.
-The page processing function which will send an HTML to the client invoked by the "**on**" function is the same as when using ESP8266WebServer natively.
+The page processing function which will send an HTML to the client invoked by the "*on::ESP8266WebServer*" function is the same as when using ESP8266WebServer natively.

 #### 7. Use either ESP8266WebServer::handleClient() or AutoConnect::handleClient()